-Park Güell looks like a fairy tale in a natural setting on 37 acres with whimsical architecture — no wonder it became a World Heritage site.
-Gaudi was commissioned by billionaire Eusebi Güell in 1900 to build an exclusive housing development for the wealthy.
+Park Güell looks like a fairy tale in a natural setting on 37 acres with whimsical architecture…no wonder it became a World Heritage site in 1984.
+Gaudi was commissioned in 1900 to build an exclusive housing development for the wealthy.
 The well-off families would have the best view of the sea, and very fresh air.

 There are two gingerbread houses that flank the main entrance.
 One is the caretakers lodge which has a mushroom cap with upside down coffee cups!

 The other one is the Administration lodge which is now a bookshop with souvenirs.